-This unprecedented time of required isolation has been difficult for many.
+This unprecedented time of required isolation is difficult for many.
 People are used to choosing when they will have alone time, often using it to relax and recharge.
 Being required to have alone time does not have the same calming effect!
 What should you do during this crisis to take care of yourself and make it through?
 Admiral James Stockdale was asked what helped him survive over 7 years as a prisoner of war.
 He said that you should acknowledge and confront your difficult situation while maintaining faith that you will prevail in the end.
 He did not lose faith in the end of the story -that he would survive and be stronger because of his ordeal.
 This is known as the Stockdale Paradox.
 When faced with a crisis like the current Covid-19 pandemic, try to look at it objectively and maintain faith that you will successfully get through it.
 If Admiral Stockdale used this concept to survive captivity for 7 years, then you can overcome this crisis too!

 Step 1: Take an inventory of your thoughts and feelings